jjtobin/auto_selfcal/README.md

 When finished summaries are generated for each target in weblog/index.html.
 Weblog generation may fail depending on what settings are cached for the viewer.
 If this is a problem you can remove all your cached casaviewer settings by running 'rm -rf ~/.casa/viewer'.
 Then you can run casa -c regenerate_weblog.py, the regenerate_weblog.py script is included in the repository and only generates a new weblog from the already stored images and metadata pickle files.

+Acknowledgements:

+Certain functions to convert from LSRK to channel, S/N estimates, and tclean wrapper have their origins from the ALMA DSHARP large program reduction scripts.

+The functions to parse the cont.dat file and convert to channel ranges (used the routine from above) was adapted from a function written by Patrick Sheehan for the ALMA eDisk large program